 Table of Contents

-A lot of people think immersing yourself in a language is the best way to learn it, and I definitely agree.
+A lot of people think immersing yourself in a language is the best way to learn it, and I agree.
 Don’t get me wrong – there are a lot of high-quality language apps out there that can help you become conversational, like Babbel and Pimsleur.
-To become completely fluent though, you need to practice with native speakers.
+But to become completely fluent, you need to practice with native speakers.

-Of course the best way to do this is to find an online tutor on italki or Preply.
+Of course, the best way to do this is to find an online tutor on italki or Preply.
 There are others ways too though.
-You can also find and watch content in your target language.
-Whether it be TV shows, movies, podcasts, or books, immersing yourself in native content will improve your communication skills.
+You can find and watch content in your target language.
+Whether it’s TV shows, movies, podcasts, or books, immersing yourself in native content will improve your communication skills.

-Lingopie is really similar to Netflix, there are even some Netflix shows available on the platform.
+Lingopie is similar to Netflix, there are even some Netflix shows available on the platform.
 Once you log in, you can browse a large variety of shows in your language of choice.
 Some of the categories include new releases, documentaries, beginner-friendly shows, strong women leads, and more.
-The layout is really similar to Netflix too, so it’s easy to navigate.
+The layout is also similar to Netflix, so it’s easy to navigate.

 Lingopie can help you improve your language skills no matter what level you are.
-From beginners to advanced, you can probably find something you’ll like.
+From beginners to advanced, you can find something you’ll like.
 There are also several features within Lingopie that make the shows accessible to different levels.
-In fact, these features are one of the reasons I really enjoy using Lingopie to practice.
+In fact, these features are one of the reasons I enjoy using Lingopie to practice.

 A Lingopie subscription costs $12.00 per month or $67.00 per year.
 If you choose the yearly subscription, the cost of Lingopie is only $6.00 per month (a discount of 55%).
 If you want to share an account with multiple people, you can get Lingopie’s Family Plan for $99.00 per year ($8.25 per month).
 The Family Plan lets 4 people use the same account.

 Most language apps charge similar prices.
 Some more expensive apps like FluentU offer more advanced features.
-Cheaper apps like MosaLingua offer less features, but can still help you learn quite a bit.
+Cheaper apps like MosaLingua offer fewer features, but can still help you learn quite a bit.
 Compared to its competitors, Lingopie sits right in the middle and offers a lot of value for its price.